jeffbayes/211TermProject/README.md

 VISITOR: See the StatePattern.py file.
 Visits each character and give another action at the end of each round.

-GENERAL THOUGHTS:
 The usage for this is to simply run the driver.py file.

-While we're on general thoughts, I thought it was very challenging (in a not-good way) to implement all of these patterns into one project.
-I could understand if there were an outline of where to start and some suggestion on how to meaningfully implement the patterns, but both without guidance and with very unique projects across the spectrum, it felt like I was bloating my project rather than giving it something new and exciting.
-I would prefer either tighter guidelines (or at least tighter suggestions) to the project, or perhaps breaking the patterns into smaller projects, maybe two patterns per project.